zenml-io/zenml-gitflow/README.md

 <img src="_assets/pipeline_staging.png" alt="Pipeline with staging stack" width="500"/>

 Once the PR has been reviewed and passes all checks, the branch is merged into `staging`.
-Now `staging` branch contains changes verified by the development team separately on their feature branches, but before reaching `main` it should still pass end-to-end validation on production data using cloud stack (e.g. Kubernetes orchestrator deployed on AWS EKS with remote MlFlow and remote Artifact Store on S3).
-To make this happen another GitHub Action runs once a PR from `staging` to `main` is opened, which trains the collaborative model changes on production data, runs some checks to compare its performance with the model currently served in production and then, if all checks pass allow a merge to `main`.
+Now the `staging` branch contains changes verified by the development team separately on their feature branches, but before reaching `main` it should still pass end-to-end validation on production data using the cloud stack (e.g. Kubernetes orchestrator deployed on AWS EKS with remote MLflow and remote Artifact Store on S3).
+To make this happen, another GitHub Action runs once a PR from `staging` to `main` is opened, which trains the collaborative model changes on production data, runs some checks to compare its performance with the model currently served in production and then, if all checks pass, allows a merge to `main`.

 <img src="_assets/pipeline_prod.png" alt="Pipeline with production stack" width="500"/>